Blog

 • Creating various interactive design elements on a website

-• Working with web development, UX, UI, and marketing design teams to improve overall experience for site visitors
+• Working with web development, UX, UI, and marketing design teams to improve the overall experience for site visitors

 4. Illustration design